crewsycrews/blog/src/routes/posts/happy-birthday.md

 date: "2020-03-01T10:00:00.000Z"
 ---

-Thanks to all my family and friend for participating in my wife's surprise!
+Thanks to all my family and friends for participating in my wife's surprise!
 <!-- more -->
 <center>
 The content of the Miro-board is only accessible by my family and friends.